 Amy Forrest fell in love with the simplicity of the 100 Women Who Care model and knew that Airdrie was in need of an organization like this.
 In June 2016 she committed and jumped right into planning our first meeting in September 2016

-Joining Amy in this adventure as leading ladies were Stephanie Rabel, Melissa Thome and Jane Lablanc.
+Joining Amy in this adventure as the founding leading ladies were Stephanie Rabel, Melissa Thome and Jane Lablanc.
 Together these ladies are rallying the females of our not so small community together to help out amazing charities and organizations in Airdrie and surrounding areas!

 History of 100 Women Who Care Worldwide